 Other industrial IPS investments include:

-- Allpack Industries Ltd. – manufactures high quality corrugated carton packaging and polypropylene bags for agricultural and consumer goods
+- Allpack Industries Ltd. – manufactures high quality corrugated carton packaging and polypropylene bags for agricultural and consumer goods.

 IPS investments in Kenya include the Kipevu II Power Project.
-This is a 75MW thermal power plant, located in Mombasa that generates power for sale to the Kenyan grid.
+This is a 75MW thermal power plant, located in Mombasa, generates power for sale to the Kenyan grid.
 It was Kenya’s first privately financed “open-bid” project and the first of its kind to be successfully constructed under an updated and more stringent environmental law.

 Similarly, IPS has invested in SEACOM, which launched Africa’s first broadband subsea cable system along the eastern and southern coastlines in 2009, bringing with it a vast supply of high quality and affordable Internet bandwidth.
 Connecting South Africa, Mozambique, Tanzania, and Kenya to the Middle East and Europe, SEACOM’s cable system also connects inland countries such as Uganda & Rwanda.

 Since then, SEACOM has moved beyond being a cable operator to become a major pan-African service provider, offering a full suite of resilient and scalable data services that allow Africa’s growing ICT community to develop and evolve.

 The SEACOM Business division leverages this infrastructure and last-mile partnerships to provide the African enterprise market with best-in-class connectivity and Cloud services at highly competitive prices.
 Its offerings include fibre Internet access with options ranging from 25Mbps up to 1Gbps.
 For more information, visit http://seacom.mu/